Alexandria VA DUI Lawyer

 Virginia Section DUI Law

-According to Virginia Section Code DUI Law, 18.2-266; Any person or driver found to have a BAC (Blood Alcohol Content) equal to, or higher than 0.08 is considered driving while intoxicated.
+According to Virginia Section Code DUI Law, 18.2-266, Any person or driver found to have a BAC (Blood Alcohol Content) equal to or higher than 0.08 is considered driving while intoxicated.
 Therefore, a person’s blood-alcohol level will determine the moment an officer will do a breathalyzer test for them to obtain probable cause.

 A person accused of DUI can exercise their right to decline a breathalyzer test.
 However, the law enforcement officer can still arrest if their suspicion is made clear through other field tests.
 Which are these other field tests that an officer uses?
 Well, they include: